 WHAT WE DO

 The NYC Love Kitchen, located in the Inwood neighborhood of Upper Manhattan, serves people in need with freshly cooked meals, an emergency food pantry, and referrals to community services.

 Founded by Tom Mahairas, then Pastor of Manhattan Bible Church, and long time Director Jewel Jones, the NYC Love Kitchen opened its doors in December of 1987 through the support of a cadre of dedicated volunteers and donors.
 Guided by the love and servitude of Jesus, the Kitchen has been generously and humbly feeding the community – both nutritionally and spiritually -- ever since.

 WHO WE SERVE

-Since 1987, the NYC Love Kitchen has been serving the Washington Heights/Inwood neighborhoods of Upper Manhattan from our space on the corner of West 204th St and 9th Avenue.
+Since 1987, the NYC Love Kitchen has been serving the Washington Heights/Inwood neighborhoods of Upper Manhattan, Harlem and the some part of The Bronx.
 The need for our services is great in our neighborhood.
 20% of community residents live below the poverty level, and dozens of families go hungry every day.
 72% of our neighborhood is Latino (with a many being non-US citizens) which means that the fear of deportation, lack of education, and insufficient knowledge of English prevent people from being able to get decent jobs, contributing to a cycle of hunger and dependence for themselves and their families.

 Our emergency food pantry provides the equivalent of three meals a day for three days for a family of four and serves approximately 1500 families each month.
 The pantry is stocked through donations from Food Bank For NYC, City Harvest, Midwest Food Bank, and other food partners.